 - Controlling Spread: This plant can spread so pick a spot carefully or be prepared to harvest or prune regularly.
-It isn’t overlay aggressive, but the sprawling stems will root if the soil is moist enough.
+It isn’t overly aggressive, but the sprawling stems will root if the soil is moist enough.
 It is easily pulled up and can take severe pruning, to keep it in check.
 Cut back the flowering branches, as the leaves tend to dwindle in size on the flowering branches.
-And since the leaves and new shoots are what are harvested, it is best to discourage flowering.
+And since the leaves and new shoots are what is harvested, it is best to discourage flowering.

 - Cut about 6 inches of the stem at an angle